anil-ganti/CC-climate-tech/README.md

 ### Day 3: Decarbonizing Electricity
 Electricity production is the next largest sector at 25% of total CO2 emissions in the US.
 We'll look at currently available technologies and the technical, economic, and social barriers to adoption.

-**In-class activity / dicussion** Dicussion on permitting, NIMBYism, etc.
+**In-class activity / dicussion** Dicussion on permitting, NIMBYism, etc. Are there any technical solutions to these problems?

 **Guest Lecture** Dr. Tyler Ruggles on Decarbonizing the Electricity System